How to Make an Eisenhower Matrix Template in Excel (With Easy Steps)

 • A new dialogue box named ‘Data Validation’ will open.

-• Furthermore, go to the Settings tab.
+• Go to the Settings tab.

-• Now, click on OK.
+• Click on OK.

 Create Data Section of Eisenhower Matrix Template

 • Finally, we get a Data Validation dropdown in all the cells from the range (I6:J13).
-So, we can express the level of importance and urgency of our tasks by selecting the option Yes or No.
+So, we can express the level of importance and urgency of our tasks by selecting the options Yes or No.

-STEP 2: Make Eisenhower Box
+Step 2 – Make Eisenhower Box

 Make Eisenhower Box

-• Secondly, select cell D6.
+• Select cell D6.

-• Type the following formula in that cell:
+• Insert the following formula in that cell:

 =IFERROR(INDEX($H$6:$H$13,SMALL(IF((LEN($H$6:$H$13)<>0)*($I$6:$I$13="Yes")*($J$6:$J$13="Yes"),ROW($H$6:$H$13)-ROW($H$5),""),ROW(H6)-ROW($H$5))),"")